 Tech-X develops a variety of scientific software, including physics simulation software and high-performance computing in the cloud, and provides expert physics simulation consulting services in plasma physics and electromagnetics, including photonic integrated circuits.

 PSim is an object-oriented framework that simulates phase morphologies of dense block copolymers melt systems.

 PSim quickly solves the numerical self-consistent field theory (SCFT) equations for modeling copolymers.
 The SCFT algorithm is rigorous method for coarse-graining models of complex block copolymer mixtures such that sufficient detail is retained to describe the novel morphologies these materials form when they undergo phase segregation.
-This coarse-graining procedure allows researchers to study block copolymer structure in simulations that can run much faster than more explicit methods such as classical all-atom molecular dynamics.
-Read more about PSim...
+PSim simulations can run much faster than more explicit methods such as classical all-atom molecular dynamics.

 LAMMPS Molecular Dynamics Simulator